-The misconception that CBD makes you high results from individuals knowing that both compounds are part of the same family.
-While this is true, CBD can be isolated from the cannabis plant, however, it’s much more commonly extracted from the hemp plant — and in the UK, CBD can only be sold if it is extracted from hemp.
-The cannabis and hemp plant are from the same species, however, there is much more CBD in hemp and more THC in cannabis.
-The immediate association with the term ‘cannabis’ and its links to the drug form is why people may think CBD can create a high.
+The misconception that CBD makes you high is a natural byproduct of the fact that both compounds can be extracted from the same plant.
+However, although it’s true that CBD can be isolated from the cannabis plant, it’s much more commonly extracted from the hemp plant.
+In the UK, CBD can only be sold if it is extracted from hemp.
+The cannabis and hemp plant are from the same species, but there is much more CBD in hemp and more THC in cannabis.

 Does CBD oil get you high?

-CBD is a non-psychoactive compound, meaning CBD cannot make users high.
-Once extracted from the hemp plant, CBD is added to a variety of products and may provide certain benefits for users.
-These CBD-infused items are often promoted as a natural way to relax or 'reduce anxiety'.
-However, this is not associated with the same feelings that occur from the THC compound.
+CBD is a non-psychoactive compound, meaning it does not create a ‘high’ for those who take it.
+Once extracted from the hemp plant, CBD is added to a variety of products and may provide certain benefits for users, but these are not the same as the perceived benefits of cannabis.
+CBD-infused items are often promoted as a natural way to unwind or have a moment of feeling calm'.

 While high concentrations of CBD may help people find calm, it’s different to the THC effects.
-CBD does not bind to the CB1 or CB2 receptors in the brain, whereas TBC will bind to the former which causes a high or sense of euphoria.
-Instead, CBD may help you relax and allow your body to find balance.
+CBD does not bind to the CB1 or CB2 receptors in the brain, whereas TBC will bind to the former which causes a high or sense of euphoria..

 The effects of CBD vs THC